maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

     fmt.Println(a)
 ```

-- Some logic that we do not want to run in te middle of a function
+- Some logic that we do not want to run in the middle of a function
 - But we want to run at *some* ends of the function
 - **Though we could also handle this without using `goto`**
   - Set up a boolean flag and use `if` to check the flag